Blokmap/backend/endpoints.md

 ---

-### `DELETE /locations/{id}/opening-times/{id}/reservations/user/{profileId}`
+### `DELETE /locations/{id}/opening-times/{id}/reservations/user/{profileId}/{blockIndex}`

-Delete all reservations for a profile in an opening time (so all blocks).
+Delete all consecutive reservations for a profile in an opening time (starting from the block index).
 This endpoint should check if the user has permission to delete reservations for the opening time.

 ---